 A happy Prof. Wolfram Ressel, Rector at the University of Stuttgart, comments: “The success of not one but two clusters, up against extremely stiff competition, is testament to the successful development of the collaborative research of the University of Stuttgart as well as the expertise established in the past few years in the fields of simulation technology and architecture and adaptive construction.
-Spurred on by this success, and with the strategic focus of our research profile being on ‘Intelligent systems for a sustainable society’, we are now increasing our efforts in the competition to be awarded the title of ‘University of Excellence’.
-I would like to thank all the scientists as well as everybody else involved in the application process for all the passion and commitment they have shown.”
+Spurred on by this success, we are now increasing our efforts in the competition to be awarded the title of ‘University of Excellence’.

 The Cluster of Excellence "Data-Integrated Simulation Science": Simulation in the Era of Data Science